dimitri995/Microservices-Tracing-with-Kafka-OpenTelemetry/README.md

 - **Functionality**:
     - Listens to the Kafka topic `student`.
     - Consumes messages and processes the data.
+    - Update the student table with student fees appropriate.
+    - Publishes the student entity with fees as a message to a Kafka topic (`student-billing`).
-    - Prints the received message and processes it.
+    - Processes the messages and sends OpenTelemetry spans to a collector.

 - **OpenTelemetry Integration**:
     - Traces the message consumption.